-Auto-faders are assigned to any one opto input using the OPTIONS - GPI screen.
-An auto-fader without an assigned opto will remain inactive, its operation will have no effect on the audio but it may still be assigned to a path.
+Auto faders are assigned to any one opto input using the OPTIONS - GPI screen.

+To make an assignment, select an opto from the available list on the left, and an auto fader from the auto-fader list on the right, and then select "Patch".
+Each auto fader has a 6 character user editable label.
+An auto fader without an assigned opto will remain inactive, its operation will have no effect on the audio but it may still be assigned to a path.